 What your children need is your holiness.
 We can pray this humbling prayer because we are accepted in Christ and want to grow.
 The Lord will answer this prayer every time!

 3. Pray for wisdom in the decisions both of you will face.
 As parents we face a myriad of decisions.
 Often we are making the large decisions on the fly.
 How much better to take a little time and actually pray about those bigger items.

-As you help lead your family in discipleship, children will be blessed by our example and by our leadership as we say, “We need to stop and ask the Lord for wisdom about this decision.
+As we help lead our family in discipleship, children will be blessed by our example and by our leadership as we say, “We need to stop and ask the Lord for wisdom about this decision.
 I will get back to you in a few days.”
 Of course, we can encourage our teen children to practice this as well.

 4. Pray for secret things to be brought to light.
 This is a scary prayer.
 But it is much better for things to come out while our children are still in our home than later.

 In a non-manipulative way, tell your children you are praying this way.
 But be ready.
 Because the Lord will answer this prayer, and now we have some shepherding to do.

 5. Pray Jesus’ high priestly prayer.
 On his final night, Jesus interceded for his disciples (John 17).
 Specifically, he prayed that they would be protected from the evil one, sanctified by the truth of the word, and that they would be unified (John 17).

 Those are great things to ask for your family.
 Ask the Lord that you and your children would be protected from the evil one, that you would be more like Jesus by the power of the word, and that you would be a unified family.